hopbouncecrash/Keyword-Password-list-generator/README.md

 Generates a password list that can be used for password cracking based on a keyword.

+Feedback is welcome, I plan to add header and footer functionality as well.

 Usage: Run program in Python.

 example: python3 combinationreplacer.py